xkevio/BMPtoASCII/README.md

 This little project will try to read in `.bmp` files and convert them to lovely ASCII art with the given set of characters ordered from "fullest" to "empty" (black to white).

-The ASCII art is saved externally in a newly generated `output.txt` file in the same location as this program.
+The ASCII art is saved externally in the specified file or simply printed in the console.
+I recommend piping the output to a file as most consoles will not display the ASCII art correctly.
 Make sure to open the output as UTF-8 or otherwise it may not work.

 This will only work for 24 bit bitmap images, so transparency is not allowed for now.